miklemouse/Product-image-classification/README.md

 2. Binary classification Main image / Other image, accuracy 60% (777 categories, 40 images in each).
 Model -- resnet34 trained with pytorch-lightning, loss -- the negative log likelihood loss.
 3. Color classification, determine all the colors.
 Model -- resnet34 trained with python-lightning, loss -- binary cross entropy.
 Two approaches: choose checkpoint with (1) the greatest recall or (2) the least loss.
 1 one: recall 68%, precision 86%.
 2 one: recall 32%, precision 70%.
 4. Color classification, determine 10 simple colors.
 Model -- resnet34 trained with python-lightning, loss -- binary cross entropy.
 Two approaches: choose checkpoint with (1) the greatest recall or (2) the least loss.
 1 one: recall --%, precision --%.
 2 one: 1 one: recall --%, precision --%.

+As I trained the model, precision was decreasing whereas recall was inscreasing (3., 4.).
 ## Datasets

 777x20_main: